Cuthbert Wright: Literary activities

 In 1915 Wright published a book of poems, One Way of Love (London: Elkin Mathews), which was "strikingly Uranian" in nature.
 Expressing – like the work of John Francis Bloxam and Montague Summers – a fascination with the beauty and majesty of high church rituals, Wright's poems conjure up "gorgeous (one of his favourite adjectives) ceremonies and splendid, transcendent rituals, full of incense and gold".
 The choristers in his poems "are pagan demons in a Christian setting, 'childish Galahads in passionate red, / Each with his weight of crushing, golden hair'".
 Kaylor (2010a) considers Wright to have been "well-versed in the Uranian material being written in England and [to have] sought to influence that English Uranian audience."
 The Scotsman reviewed the volume as being "Calm, austere, and contemplative in feeling" as well as "always elevated in thought, and both smooth and scholarly, if sometimes disappointingly cold, in expression".

 Over twenty-five years, starting in the early 1920s, Wright contributed many reviews to The New York Times Book Review, and throughout the 1930s and 1940s he wrote for the Catholic journal Commonweal.
 Book reviews by Wright also appeared in magazines such as The Freeman and The Dial.
 His historical study The Story of the Catholic Church was published in 1926 (New York: Albert & Charles Boni).

-A portrait of Wright by Rafael Sabatini was reproduced in vol. III, no. 2 (August 1922) of Gargoyle, an English magazine published in Paris.
+A portrait of Wright by Rafael Sabatini was reproduced in vol. III, no. 2 (August 1922) of Gargoyle, an English-language little magazine published in Paris.
 The same issue contains a short story by Wright, 'Ganymede', about his encounter with a youth urinating on the flower beds of the Luxembourg Gardens, who "turns out to be Ganymede – the most unobtainable and most desirable of all boys".
+Wright frequently contributed prose to Gargoyle.

 Cuthbert Wright died in Worcester and was buried in Saint Anne Cemetery in Sturbridge, Massachusetts.